The Infrastructure You Inherit Is the Risk You Own

 This isn't a knowledge transfer problem.
 It's a structural risk problem that only a purpose-built documentation platform can systematically solve.

 What separates MSPs that recover quickly?
 Having the right platform and process ready from day one.
-This guide shows you how the best IT documentation platform turns inherited chaos into operational control.
+This guide shows you how the best IT documentation platform turns inherited chaos into operational control - and what to look for when reliability, collaboration, and deployment flexibility all matter to your evaluation.

 What Is the Best IT Documentation Platform?